About Betsy Todd, MPH, RN

 But since 2013, Montefiore Health System in Bronx, New York, has seriously invested in their staff’s mental and emotional health by offering a two-day, off-site experiential and educational workshop twice a year.
 And by paying for the program, retreat center, and meals for all participants so that staff can attend for free.

 In “Helping Care Providers and Staff Process Grief Through a Hospital-Based Program” in the July issue of AJN, Ronit Fallek and colleagues share their experiences in developing this program along with their analysis of feedback about its effectiveness.
-They offer enough […]
+They offer enough detail to […]

 2019-07-25T11:18:15-04:00July 25th, 2019|Nursing, nursing career, wellness|0 Comments